V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 * Insert the leg and make sure it is seated all the way to the table.
 * The feet have a small side for the head of the screw and a larger opening for the nut and socket.
 * Snug this screw.
 Snug means just a 1/4 turn past the nut making contact.
-This is does not need to be super tight.
+This does not need to be super tight.
 * There is a 2+mm gap here, ***do not try to close the gap***.
 ___